By Steve K.

 Humility with its honesty, courage and vulnerability, when practised regularly, enables us to let go of the above unhelpful ways of being.
 We need to practice being honest and open with others, sharing our thoughts, feelings, fears and vulnerability.
 We do this with people we can trust, who’ll affirm and support us in our recovery.
 When we receive empathy, acceptance, and positive regard from others, we learn that it’s ok to be ourselves.
 We’ve no need to be dishonest and defensive anymore, and we can be who we truly are.

 ALL of the 12 Steps require the practice of humility, as well as develop it.
-The Steps involve: admitting our limitations to ourselves and others, asking for help from outside of ourselves and seeking guidance, a willingness to accept, take responsibility for, and admit our faults and weaknesses, the willingness to practice forgiveness, the willingness and honesty to be vulnerable with others, the willingness to make amends, the willingness to practice faith and trust, and the willingness to be of help and service to others.
+The Steps involve: admitting our limitations to ourselves and others, asking for help from outside of ourselves and seeking guidance, a willingness to accept, take responsibility for, and admit our faults and weaknesses, the willingness to practice forgiveness, the willingness, courage and honesty to be vulnerable with others, the willingness to make amends, the willingness to practice faith and trust, and the willingness to be of help and service to others.

 These are all humble actions, attitudes, and virtues that help us to grow in recovery and develop as human beings.
 They reduce egotism and promote a healthy sense of self, and therefore good relations with others and the world.
 Humility allows us to be open-minded, honest, and willing in our efforts to recover.
 When humble we are willing to seek and receive help, support, guidance and direction with our lives.
 We are not alone anymore.

 Do you practice humility in relation to your recovery and in life?

 If not, how can you become more humble?